Foundation / Corporation

 Caplan Foundation for Early Childhood

-- Early Childhood Welfare: Funding is intended for programs that research best child-rearing practices and identify models that can provide creative, caring environments to ensure all children thrive.
+- Early Childhood Welfare: The Foundation supports projects that seek to perfect child-rearing practices and to identify models that can provide creative, caring environments in which all young children thrive.

 - Early Childhood Education and Play: Funding is intended to improve the quality of both early childhood teaching and learning, through the development of innovative curricula and research-based pedagogical standards, as well as the design of imaginative play materials and learning environments.

-- Parenting Education: Funding is intended for programs that teach parents about developmental psychology, cultural child-rearing differences, pedagogy, issues of health, prenatal care and diet, as well as programs which provide both cognitive and emotional support to parents.
+- Parenting Education: To help parents create nurturing environments for their children, the Foundation supports programs that teach parents about developmental psychology, cultural child-rearing differences, pedagogy, issues of health, prenatal care and diet, as well as programs which provide both cognitive and emotional support to parents.

 The Foundation will not fund more than the first year of multiple year projects.